techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-4-notes.md

 ---

 ## Learning Objectives
-- Pupils understand what a **variable** is and how it stores values.
+- Participants understand what a **variable** is and how it stores values.
-- Pupils use **thresholds** to decide if a variable is “too high” or “too low.”
+- Participants use **thresholds** to decide if a variable is “too high” or “too low.”
-- Pupils explore how `while true` loops work and why `break` is used.
+- Participants explore how `while true` loops work and why `break` is used.
-- Pupils apply variables + thresholds to real-world sensors (light & temperature).
+- Participants apply variables + thresholds to real-world sensors (light & temperature).
-- Pupils link coding to **science**: plants need the right light and warmth.
+- Participants link coding to **science**: plants need the right light and warmth.

 ---